 Eurobact 2: A worldwide cohort study on the Epidemiology and determinants of outcomes of Hospital Acquired Blood Stream Infections in the Intensive Care.

 The Eurobact 2 study will provide new insights on the management of critically ill patients with severe infections and difficult to treat pathogens.
-8 years after the first Eurobact study there is a worldwide increase in antimicrobial resistance.
-Meanwhile there have been advances in the management of patients with sepsis, in microbiology laboratory techniques and new antibiotic combinations have been made available for difficult to treat pathogens and an update on the management of patients with severe infections acquired in the hospital is required.
+Eight years after the first Eurobact study the epidemiology of antibiotic resistance has changed.
+Meanwhile there have been advances in the management of patients with sepsis and microbiology laboratory techniques.
+Recently new antibiotic combinations have been made available for difficult to treat pathogens and an update on the management of patients with severe infections acquired in the hospital is required.

 Each ICU will include 10 consecutive patients with HA-BSI or for 3 months maximum.